12 Castle Way

 A short drive south of Northampton takes you to the quaint village of Stoke Bruerne, with its charming waterways and sprawling countryside walks.
 You'll also find the small but excellent, Canal Museum.

-Set in a restored corn mill, it provides a wonderful look at the important part this particular mode of transport played in the industrial revolution that was so fundamental to the Britain's development.
+Set in a restored corn mill, it provides a wonderful look at the important part this particular mode of transport played in the industrial revolution that was so fundamental to Britain's development.

 The collection of signs, photos, working models and old boat displays are surprisingly interesting, even to those with little or no knowledge of life on the waterways.
 Collated by the passionate lock-keeper Jack James, visitors can appreciate the pleasantly relaxed pace of life in a museum that genuinely is pleased to welcome you.

-For the younger ones, there is plenty to keep them entertained, from a boatman dressing up box, colouring in activities and the chance to take a trip on Charles, the splendid canal boat.
+For the younger ones, there is plenty to keep them entertained, from a boatman dressing up the box, colouring in activities and the chance to take a trip on Charles, the splendid canal boat.
 For a small charge, visitors will be able to explore the flight of locks, beautiful boats and Blisworth Tunnel along the Grand Union Canal.

 Back at the museum; treat yourself to an ice cream before settling of on one of the woodland walks or head to one of the many friendly local inns for a spot of lunch in the sun.